Meet Chloë Bean, LMFT — Somatic Trauma Therapist in Los Angeles

 My Personal Connection to This Work

-I am honored to work alongside clients as they learn to slow down, soften long-held survival patterns, and reconnect with who they are beneath pressure, performance, and overwhelm.
+This holistic, mind–body–spirit lens is the one I bring into my work with clients today.
+I’m honored to walk alongside people as they soften long-held survival patterns, build internal safety, and reconnect with who they are beneath pressure, performance, and overwhelm.

 Ready to Come Home to Yourself?